haianos/rocoma-sandbox/docs/index.md

 * Integration by embedding/extending an application instead of integration by communication: following the `ROS` philosophy (mainstream nowadays in Robotics),  integration of software components is done by means of a technological key-enabler such as a communication middleware.
 In this way, different "nodes" (OS processes) developed in different programming languages/style/etc can interact between each other.
 However, this solution creates a relevant overhead, in terms of: required computation (e.g., serialising/deserialising), networking issues, latencies, etc. All of these are to be avoided in the context of motion control with strong real-time requirements.
 This example shows *language interoperability* as a mean of integrating pieces of software developed in different languages (the target scripting language is `Lua`, the same can be realised in `Python` or other scripting languages);
  * "hot" swap of the controllers and their implementation.
-When developing a controller in `C++`, it implementation choices are defined at *compile time*.
+When developing a controller in `C++`, its implementation choices are defined at *compile time*.
 The presented proof-of-concept allows of having a generic controller interface (realised in `C++`) that embed a controller implementation written in `Lua`.
 In this way, the controller can be written in an interpreted language and certain choices can be taken also at *runtime*, allowing a large degree of reconfigurability.
-It is possible to think, for example to a "battery" of controllers made in this way, which are loaded-unloaded dynamically, with their implementation changed at *runtime*.
+It is possible to think, for example, of "battery" of controllers made in this way, which are ready to be loaded-unloaded dynamically, with their implementation changed at *runtime*.
 This solution ease fast development and testing, but also remote maintenance.
 No need of (re-)compile the controller, thus no need to "stop" the controller manager to perform a change in the implementation.
  * Introspection with a scripting language (`Lua`) of the controller manager without the need of "communicating" by means of `ROS`.
 This enables a `REPL` interface with a fully-fledged scripting language that has access (limited, on purpose) to the controller manager facilities.
 This can be used to automate testing procedure and to define (part of) the application behaviour.
+Obviously, this option is not suggested for remote introspection of the controller manager.

 All of this ease fast prototyping and  deployment of the robotic applications.